duckietown/docs-opmanual_sky/book/opmanual_sky/10-build/55-Build-Part2-Checkpoint.md

 1. Type `./start` and press enter

 1. Go back to the web interface tab, wait about 5 seconds, and refresh the page.
 Make sure that you see "Connected" at the top of the page.
 If you do not see this, wait a few more seconds and try refreshing again.
+2. Locate and record the drone's ip address (You'll need this later)

+### Making edits for the Lidar sensor
+1. Remain connected to the drone's wifi.
+2. Download this file and keep in your downloads folder:
+3. Open up the terminal on your laptop and run the following command (Fill in your set drone username and the drone's ip address): scp ~/Downloads/lidar_sensor_node.py username@192.drone.ip???.42:/path/to/scripts/folder/in/drone/from/the/orignal/slash/lidar_sensor_node.py

 ### Test